 Most insect repellents need to be registered with the Environmental Protection Agency (EPA).
 Repellents with natural ingredients do not need to be registered.
-When used as directed, EPA-registered and Center for Disease Control and Prevention (CDC) recommended insect repellents are safe and effective, even for children and pregnant and breastfeeding women.
+When used as directed, EPA-registered and CDC-recommended insect repellents are safe and effective, even for children and pregnant and breastfeeding women.

 Repellents can cause eye irritation.
 Some people may be more sensitive to repellents and develop skin reactions.
 To test a repellent, apply it to a small area of skin on your arm.
 Wait 24 hours to see if you have a reaction.
 If you think you are having a reaction, wash the repellent off as soon as possible.